Electronbeam-welders

 Special types of welding chambers try to reduce the dimensions, for a given part, by providing a longitudinal movement to the electron gun.
 This is perfectly feasible but introduces quite difficult issues of alignment and smooth motion.

-The material for Electronbeam-welders vacuum chambers is usually mild steel.
-The construction has to sustain the crushing atmospheric pressure, but this is generally not an issue, because the thickness of the metal is dictated by the requirement of full absorption of dangerous x-rays, obtained as an unwanted by-product in the process.
+This is generally not an issue, because the thickness of the metal is dictated by the requirement of full absorption of dangerous x-rays, obtained as an unwanted by-product in the process.

 The internal surfaces of the chamber are polished smooth and will not rust as long as kept under vacuum.
 The external surfaces are painted as usual.

 Large windows with special protective glass capable of totally absorbing x-rays permit the operator to follow the welding inside Electronbeam-welders chamber.
-The most adverse consequence of a large vacuum chamber is an extension of the pump down time necessary for each job.

 The three stages vacuum system of most Electronbeam-welders takes up quite a big part of the floorspace, especially for the high vacuum valves and for the diffusion pump.
-Another big chunk is taken up by the electrical transformer and by the electronic controls.

 Electronbeam-welders exist where welding is performed in partial vacuum or in air, but these are generally one purpose machines built for mass production around a product or a class of products, typically in the automotive industry.

-The main advantage is saving of pump down time, and part size no longer dictates chamber dimensions; the weld itself is held at reduced working distance and of limited penetration depth.
-A protective gas can be supplied, if needed, at the point of welding.
+The main advantage is saving of pump down time, and part size no longer dictates chamber dimensions; the weld itself, of limited penetration depth, is held at reduced working distance.

-published in Section 3 in the June 2004 Issue No. 10 of Practical Welding
+A short note on EBW Repair of a rejected finish machined Casting was published in Section 3 in the June 2004 Issue No. 10 of Practical Welding Letter.

-Letter.
 Click on PWL#010 to read it.

 Using Filler Metal for Electron Beam Welding is the exception not the rule: but one should know when and how to apply it.